mongodb/docs/source/reference/configuration-options.rst

    specify either 1 configuration server or 3 configuration servers, in a comma separated list.

-   This setting only affects :option:`mongos` processes.
+   This setting only affects :program:`mongos` processes.

 .. setting:: test

    *Default:* false

-   Only runs unit tests and does not start a :option:`mongos` instance.
+   Only runs unit tests and does not start a :program:`mongos` instance.

-   This setting only affects :option:`mongos` processes and is for internal testing use only.
+   This setting only affects :program:`mongos` processes and is for internal testing use only.

 .. setting:: chunkSize